.

 fed up.adjective

-unable or unwilling to put up with something any longer (she was fed up with their complaints; I resigned from the company because I was fed up with their cheating the public; she was fed up with those who complain about their government, those complainers failing to realize who's behind them and fail to pray for them)
+unable or unwilling to put up with something any longer (she was fed up with their complaints; I resigned from the company because I was fed up with their cheating the public; she was fed up with those who complain about their government, those complainers failing to realize who's behind them and fail to be concerned for those in power)

 familial.adjective